Frequently Asked Questions

 You can get a voucher for a taxi between Kyle - Glenelg for £5 by following the instructions here.
 If you choose to do this, we recommend buying food and anything else you may need for your stay at co-op in Kyle and then asking the taxi to pick you up there.

-• Absolutely.
-Provided the main applicant is present throughout the stay, you are welcome to have friends or family members joi you.
+• Provided the main applicant is present throughout the stay you are welcome to have a friend or family members join you.
+The house capacity must never be exceeded.

 • Unfortunately we are not able to accommodate dogs, and are unable to make any exceptions, except for service dogs.